 - Click Package to create your mobile map package.

 Once the tool has finished running, an .mmpk file is created, containing all the files from the original locator that can be shared for use in disconnected mobile environments.

-By examining why you need to share a locator with your organization and how it will be used, you can determine if sharing a locator as a hosted service or as a package is the best workflow to achieve your goals.
+By examining why you need to share a locator with your organization and how it will be used, you can determine whether sharing a locator as a hosted service or as a package is the best workflow to achieve your goals.